poojanagrawal/mesalabs-day1/lab1/README.md

 **HINT**: [click here to reveal] [TO DO] In step 7, you reduced the number of pre-main-sequence relaxation steps from 300 to 100.
-You also set the initial timestep to 1 year, which should be reflected in the ``log_dt_years`` value of the first few steps.
+You also set the initial timestep to 1 year, which should be reflected in the ``lg_dt_years`` value of the first few steps.
-The ```` of the first steps should also show your new value for ``initial_y``.
+The ``He_cntr`` of the first steps should also show your new value for ``initial_y``.
 You could also compare the values of some metals with your first run if you haven't removed that terminal output yet.
+Finally, you should see the total mass of your model decreasing slightly.
 </span>
 <br>
 <br>

+Despite how much you already added into your *inlist_project*, there are still many empty headers.
+Indeed, when building an inlist for your real science cases, you should still look into your atmosphere settings, equation of state tables, spatial and temporal resolution, and much more besides.
+However, for the sake of time and not making this lab too repetitive, we'll stop here and move on to adapting MESA's output and tracking the model's evolution using PGPLOT.

 ### Customising output

-12. Now let's turn to these animated plots, often called the pgstar plots.
+13. Now let's turn to these animated plots, often called the pgstar plots.
 These are incredible useful in understanding what is going on in your model while its running, helping you spot potential problems early.
 Therefore, it is worthwhile to customise